Director George Lucas marries long-time girlfriend at U.S. ranch

 His son Jett was his best man and his daughters, Katie and Amanda, served as bridesmaids, Huffington wrote.
 It was the first marriage for 44-year-old Hobson.

-Last October, the creator of the Star Wars and Indiana Jones franchises, sold his production company Lucasfilm Ltd. to Walt Disney Co for $4.05 billion (2.62 billion pounds).
+Last October, the creator of the Star Wars and Indiana Jones franchises, sold his production company Lucasfilm Ltd. to Walt Disney Co for $4.05 billion.

 Since then Disney has announced plans for three new "Star Wars" films for the big screen which will be made in Britain and a new animated series to air on television in 2014.